Christmas Gifts Filmmakers Want

 Okay, it's cute and it's lightweight and takes HD that'll play

-.
+on your home tv.
 Its USB plugs right into your computer so you

 can edit and polish your movie you made with a camera that